 Using MPQ for DAF

 In the context of DAF, IHE MPQ Profile is used to find documents for multiple patients.
-This is only applicable within the context of LDAF (Intra-Enterprise).
+This is only applicable within the context of LDAF (Intra-Enterprise) and is optional for Query Requestors and Query Responders.
 While MPQ Profile could be used across enterprises with the right security controls, the policies required to enable these multi-patient queries across are still evolving and as a result in DAF, MPQ is only used for LDAF.

 The following is a mapping of DAF Actors/transactions to MPQ Actors/transactions based on IHE MPQ Profile documented in IHE ITI TF Volume 1.